wangx1996/LIDAR-Segmentation-Based-on-Range-Image/README.md

 6. Thec threshhold method was from ["Borges, G.A., Aldon, MJ.
 Line Extraction in 2D Range Images for Mobile Robotics.
 Journal of Intelligent and Robotic Systems 40, 267–297 (2004). https://doi.org/10.1023/B:JINT.0000038945.55712.65"](https://link.springer.com/article/10.1023/B:JINT.0000038945.55712.65#citeas)

+### Code

+1.The ground remove code references to the https://github.com/AbangLZU/plane_fit_ground_filter.
+And I change it to multiplane fitting.

+2. The process of segmentation references to the https://github.com/FloatingObjectSegmentation/CppRBNN

 ### Result